 This study also mentions whey showed a better effect than casein in terms of the extending effect.
 80% of milk protein in casein and 20% is whey.
 When you buy yogurt, often you see the watery liquid at the top–that is whey.

 Delicious Matcha/Sencha Latte

 Milk is naturally sweet so you may not need to add any sweetener.
-If you are looking for a replacement for refined sugar, I recommend you to try real Maple syrup.
+If you are looking for a replacement for refined sugar, I recommend you try real Maple syrup.
 Maple syrup’s woody flavor goes well with green tea.
 Maple syrup provides a decent amount of some minerals, especially manganese and zinc.
 Pure maple syrup contains less sugar and less fructose than honey.
 It is also lower on the glycemic index than honey is.
 However, please keep in mind moderation is always the key!